geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Now Amethystos wears a silvery vest;

-Unhurt he stands ; a pure effulgence play3
+Unhurt he stands; a pure effulgence play3

-Around his form, that mock'd the diamond's blaze :
+Around his form, that mock'd the diamond's blaze:

 The Carthaginian by the blow was laid